 In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and consider these in our practice.

-Our new site enables_us to create a wide range of stimulating environments with a lot of opportunities to play and learn both inside and out.
+Our site enables us to create a wide range of stimulating environments with many opportunities to play and learn both inside and out.

 Observation and Assessment